cicerocamargo/Swift4ObjCProgrammers/README.md

 ## Optionals

+From Apple's reference: *in Objective-C, `nil` is a pointer to a non-existant object.
+In Swift `nil` is not a pointer – it is the absence of a value of a certain type.*

+Here is a [good article](https://medium.com/swift-programming/facets-of-swift-part-1-optionals-b8ba5b0051a2) about optionals.

 ## `Int` as `Bool`

 You can NOT use an integer value as a boolean, like this: `let array = []; if array.count { /* some logic */ }`.
 Write the whole (and more readable) expression instead: `if array.count > 0 { /* some logic */ }`